-Macrotrauma includes dislocation, subluxations, and connected soft tissue damage (ligaments, tendons, muscles).
+Macrotrauma includes dislocation, subluxations, and connective soft tissue damage (ligaments, tendons, muscles).
 It can cause acute pain and loss of joint function.
-Microtrauma are injuries too small for them to be noticed as they happen.
-Over time, they may make one susceptible to recurrent or persistent pain, and possibly early joint degeneration like osteoarthritis.
+Microtrauma are injuries too small to be noticed as they happen.
+Over time, they may make a person susceptible to recurrent or persistent pain, and possibly early joint degeneration like osteoarthritis.

-Occasional, recurring pain is a natural result of the trauma, but chronic pain can develop—perhaps because of unusual sensitivity to pain (hyperalgesia), perhaps because of an impaired connective tissue function (as suggested by the discovery of small fiber neuropathy in adults with classical, hypermobile, and vascular EDS).
+Occasional, recurring pain is a natural result of the trauma, but chronic pain can develop—perhaps because of repeated triggering of pain receptors in the tissues, or increased sensitivity to pain (hyperalgesia), and perhaps because of an impaired connective tissue function.

 Other Musculoskeletal Traits

 Those with GJH often have other minor musculoskeletal physical traits, which may be the result of the interactions between “softer” musculoskeletal tissues and mechanical forces during growth.
 These include flat feet (flexible type), misaligned bones in the elbow and big toes, mild to moderate scoliosis (side to side curvature of the spine), kyphosis (outward curvature) of the upper spine and lordosis (inner curvature) of the lower spine.
 There may be an indirect association with mild reduced bone mass as a result of many factors—lack of proprioception, muscle weakness, and the resulting reduced activity.